 The above image remixes the Hydra code "Filet Mignon" from AFALFL and GLSL shader "Just another cube" from mrange.
 Licensed under CC BY-NC-SA 4.0 and CC0 respectively.

 Patchies is a tool for building interactive audio-visual patches in the browser with JavaScript and GLSL.
-It's made for live creative coding -- for building visualizations, soundscapes and simulations of all kinds.
+It's made for creative coding; patch objects and code snippets together to make visualizations, simulations, soundscapes and artistic explorations 🎨

-Try it out at patchies.app - it's open source 😎
+Try it out at patchies.app - it's open source and free to use 😎

-Patchies lets you use the audio-visual tools that you know and love, together in one place.
+Patchies lets you use the audio-visual tools and libraries that you know (and love!), together in one place.
 For example:

 "What I cannot create, I do not understand.
 Know how to solve every problem that has been solved." - Richard Feynman